 Avoid Periodic Changes

 A popular password security practice over the years has been to force users to change passwords periodically.
 However, more recent guidance from NIST advises not to use a mandatory policy of password changes.
-One reason is that users tend to transform their old passwords or just repeat ones they had used before.
+One reason is that users tend to transform their old passwords or just repeat the ones they had used before.
 You can implement policies to prevent password re-use, but users will still find creative ways around it.
 The other consequence of frequent password changes is that users are more likely to write the passwords down to keep track of them.
 While they comply with company policy, their passwords are still easy to guess or crack.
-Thus, a best practice from NIST is to ask employees for password change only in case of potential threat or compromise.
+Thus, a best practice from NIST is to ask employees for password changes only in case of potential threat or compromise.

 Create Password Blacklist

 Hackers usually start their attacks with attempts to guess a password by using a database of the most popular passwords, dictionary words, or passwords that have already been cracked.
 NIST encourages enterprises to also arm themselves with these sources of common passwords in order to create their own blacklist.
 Comparing new passwords to this list, enterprises can prevent the usage of weak passwords by employees.
 Moreover, it is quite effective to add a limit on the number of failed login attempts in order to detect and reject brute force or dictionary attacks.